Williams Lake Community Health Profile

 Through support and provision of social programming, local and First Nations governments, community organizations, and health authorities can increase social support and connectedness in their communities.

-In 2011-2012, 68.3% of British Columbians (aged 12 and up) reported a somewhat strong or very strong sense of belonging to their local community.
+In 2015-2016, 75.4% of Thompson Cariboo Shuswap HSDA population (aged 12 and up) reported a somewhat strong or very strong sense of belonging to their local community.
+Canadian Community Health Survey, 2015-2016

 Early childhood development